Limited Company in Thailand

 For a Preference Share structure (alter voting rights and dividend rights), the service fee is THB 20,000 (our experts will need to draft specific Articles of Association).
 If you need a Shareholder Agreement, our service fees start from THB15,000.

-What is the minimum capital to register a company?
+What is the minimum capital to register a company in Thailand?

 Limited Companies in Thailand can be registered through issuing 3 shares with a value of THB 5 each.
 However, in practice you would need at least THB 50,000 to register a company.
 It is also possible to deposit only 25% of the desired capital when registering a company.
 If the company in question wishes to hire foreign staff, it is necessary to have a minimum paid up capital of THB 2 Million per foreigner/Work Permit required.

-How many directors are required in a Limited Company?
+How many directors are required in a Limited Company in Thailand?

 A Thai Limited Company is required to have at least 1 Director.
 Directors can be either Thai or foreign.

-How many shareholders are required in a Limited Company?
+How many shareholders are required in a Limited Company in Thailand?

 A Thai Limited company is required to have a minimum of 3 shareholders.

-Do I need a Thai partner to register a Limited Company?
+Do I need a Thai partner to register a Limited Company in Thailand?

 It is not required to have a Thai Partner when registering a Limited Company in Thailand.
 However, if your company is majority owned by foreigners (>50%) numerous business activities, including services are restricted and require you to obtain a Foreign Business Licence (FBL), whereas having Thai Partners (51% Thai and 49% Foreign ownership) allows the company to engage in most business activities.